 Rather than wasting time creating elaborate business plans, The Lean Startup offers entrepreneurs – in companies of all sizes – a way to test their vision continuously, to adapt and adjust before it’s too late.
 Ries provides a scientific approach to creating and managing successful startups in a age when companies need to innovate more than ever.
 [From: Amazon.com]

 Even though most startups and new products fail, we’re still entranced as a culture with the rags-to-riches romance of entrepreneurial stories of solitary striving, perseverance, and creative genius.
 The 30-something founder and CTO of the startup IMVU, Ries developed the strategy he calls the Lean Startup: the application of lean thinking to the process of innovation.
 His theory of the Lean Startup works according to five principles: entrepreneurs are everywhere; entrepreneurship is management; validated learning; build-measure-learn; and innovation accounting.
-He recounts his successes and failures, analyzes the success of
+He recounts his successes and failures, analyzes the success of startups Groupon and Dropbox, and suggests ways to help people develop techniques that allow startups to grow without sacrificing the speed and agility that are their lifeblood.
+Ultimately, his goal is to both reduce waste in innovation and to keep the startup industry independent and not merely a feeder system for giant media companies and investment banks.
+While his ideas are solid, the topic long overdue, the writing is almost prohibitively dry and pedantic.

 “Innovation is a bottoms-up, decentralized, and unpredictable thing, but that doesn’t mean it cannot be managed.”

 “The Lean Startup has a kind of inexorable logic, and Ries’ recommendations come as a bracing slap in the face to would-be tech moguls: Test your ideas before you bet the bank on them.
 Don’t listen to what focus groups say; watch what your customers do.
 Start with a modest offering and build on the aspects of it that prove valuable.
 Expect to get it wrong, and stay flexible (and solvent) enough to try again and again until you get it right.
 It’s a message that rings true to grizzled startup vets who got burned in the Great Bubble and to young film goers who left The Social Network with visions of young Zuckerberg dancing in their heads.
 It resonates with Web entrepreneurs blessed with worldwide reach and open source code.
-It’s the perfect philosophy for an era of limited resources, when the noun optimism is necessarily preceded by the adjective cautious.”
-Wired [From: Barnesandnoble.com]
+It’s the perfect philosophy for an era of limited resources, when the noun optimism is necessarily preceded by the adjective cautious.” —Wired [From: Barnesandnoble.com]

 If you like this story, CLICK HERE to join the tribe of success-minded people just like you.
 You will love our weekly quick summaries of top stories, talks, books, movies, music and more with handy downloadable guides, cheat sheets, cliffs notes and quote books.